yay14/MNIST-digit-classification/README.md

 ## Dataset

-The MNIST dataset for Handwritten digit recognition is stored in IDX Format which is difficult to process so we need to convert it to Python Numpy Array.The following code snippet does the same using datatype conversion.
+The MNIST dataset for Handwritten digit recognition is stored in IDX Format which is difficult to process so we need to convert it to Python Numpy Array.The following code snippet converts the data from binary format to numpy array using datatype conversion.

     #..........................................................For training dataset..............................................................
     print("Training Dataset.......")